Angelica Panganiban: Early work (1992–2003)

 As a teen star, Panganiban starred in the youth-oriented show, G-mik in 1999 and she was paired with Carlo Aquino.
-In 2001, Panganiban played the role of Paula Villamines in the drama series, Sa Puso Ko Iingatan Ka which was top-billed by Judy Ann Santos.
+In 2001, Panganiban played the role of Abby De Guzman in the drama series, Sa Puso Ko Iingatan Ka which was top-billed by Judy Ann Santos.
 In 2002, she portrayed the role, Nicole in another youth-oriented show entitled, Berks along with her love team partner, Carlo Aquino.

 Her team up with Carlo Aquino continued.
 She appeared as the girlfriend of Aquino's character in the hit comedy film, Ang Tanging Ina top-billed by Ai-Ai de las Alas in 2003.
 Up until the third installment of Regal Entertainment's Mano Po, the movie Mano Po III: My Love in 2004, wherein she played as the young Vilma Santos and Aquino as the young Christopher de Leon.

 Breakthrough (2004–2012)

 In November 2004, at the age of 18, after portraying several supporting roles, she landed the lead and the title role in the movie, Santa Santita opposite Jericho Rosales.
 The director of the film, Laurice Guillen and the producer, Tony Gloria of Unitel Pictures requested Johnny Manahan of ABS-CBN Talent Center to audition his talents for the role.
 "We auditioned 30 of them," Guillen said.
 "Some of them had played supporting roles in films already.
 But we couldn't find what we were looking for among them.
 Then one day, Angelica Panganiban came to audition.
 And we found in her the actress we wanted."
 Her performance in that film earned her three Best Actress nominations in the FAMAS, FAP Luna, and ENPRESS Golden Screen Awards.
 Eventually in the same year, she played a lead role in the soap opera, Mangarap Ka with Piolo Pascual.
 In 2005, she starred in drama series, Vietnam Rose with Maricel Soriano.